dustinbleile/cookiecutter-pypackage/docs/tutorial.rst

     pip install -r requirements_dev.txt -r requirements_dev_lint.txt

-Step 5: Set Up Travis CI
+Step 5: Set Up Travis CI - skipped at GSC - using Bamboo
 ------------------------

 `Travis CI org`_ [*]_ is a continuous integration tool used to prevent integration problems.
 Every commit to the master branch will trigger automated builds of the application.